A PERFECT OPPORTUNITY TO UPGRADE THE WINDOWS AND DOORS IN YOUR HOME! HOMEOWNERS CAN CLAIM UP TO $5,000 IN FEDERAL GRANTS.

 Eligible Property Types

-1Multi-unit residential buildings (over three storeys or over 600 m2 in footprint) are not eligible homes under the initiative.
+1Multi-unit residential buildings (over three stories or over 600 m2 in footprint) are not eligible homes under the initiative.

 You must: